balance-simc/Balance-SimC/.github/ISSUE_TEMPLATE/apl_issue.md

 ---
-name: Beta APL Issue
+name: APL Issue
-about: Report an issue with the Balance druid APL for the Shadowland BETA version of SimC
+about: Report an issue with the Balance druid APL for SimC
 title: ''
-labels: BETA, APL
+labels: APL
 assignees: ''

 ---